KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 :align: center
 :alt: CT and PET images (obtained by maximum intensity projection), and the corresponding raw PET projection data with their estimated scatter contribution.
 Data were acquired with a Biograph 16 PET/CT system (Siemens).
 The regular pattern in the raw data is due to sensitivity differences between different detector pairs (see also fig %s).

 *CT and PET images (obtained by maximum intensity projection), and the corresponding raw PET projection data with their estimated scatter contribution.
 Data were acquired with a Biograph 16 PET/CT system (Siemens).
-The regular pattern in the raw data is due to sensitivity differences between different detector pairs (see also fig [30](#fig:pet_norm)).*
+The regular pattern in the raw data is due to sensitivity differences between different detector pairs (see also [](#fig:pet_norm)).*
 :::

-Figure [26](#fig:petscatter) gives an example of the original raw PET data from a 3D PET scan (slightly smoothed so you would see something), together with the corresponding estimated scatter contribution (using the same gray scales).
+[](#fig:petscatter) gives an example of the original raw PET data from a 3D PET scan (slightly smoothed so you would see something), together with the corresponding estimated scatter contribution (using the same gray scales).
 Maximum intensity projections of the CT and PET images are shown as well.
-The regular pattern in the raw PET data is due to position dependent sensitivities of the detector pairs (see also fig. [30](#fig:pet_norm)).
+The regular pattern in the raw PET data is due to position dependent sensitivities of the detector pairs (see also [](#fig:pet_norm)).
 The scatter distribution is smooth, and its amplitude is significant.

 (sec:corrections)=
 # Other corrections